MahsaHesam/Credit-card-fraud-detection/README.md

 - Limited Features: The dataset lacked detailed information and had a limited number of features, which restricted our ability to perform a more in-depth analysis and derive detailed insights.
 - Scenarios: The synthetic data may not encompass all possible credit card fraud scenarios and types.
 As a result, the models may not be fully equipped to handle more sophisticated credit card fraud that could be encountered in real-world settings.

+**Performace issues using SQL in Colab compared to Python**
+- Execution Time Of  queries in Google Colab: We found running SQL commands was slower compared Python